 HOW MANY DROPS OF WATER ON A PENNY?

 All you need for this experiment are a few coins, an eyedropper or pipette, and water!
 How many drops fit on the surface of a penny?
 What else could you use?
-A bottle cap turned over, a flat LEGO piece, or another small and smooth flat surface!
+A bottle cap turned over, a flat LEGO piece, or another small, smooth surface!
 Take a guess at how many drops it will take and then test it out.

 ICE MELT ACTIVITIES